jaredahern/tensaur/docs/mathobjs/index.rst

 .. include:: order4.rst

-This documentation may also need to discuss vector spaces, manifolds, fields, and other higher-level constructs.
+This documentation may also need to discuss vector spaces, manifolds, fields, bases, and other higher-level constructs.
 In the future, tensaur may also possibly address items such as pseudoscalars, pseudovectors, pseudotensors, bivectors, quaternions, biquaternions, other multilinear/Grassman exterior product multivectors.